awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/type-safe-api/README.md

 - build-time code generation to allow you to implement and interact with your API in a type-safe manner
 - a construct which manages deploying this API in an API Gateway.

-Supports TypeScript, Java and Python, and any combination of these languages for CDK infrastructure, server-side implementation or client-side interaction.
+Supports TypeScript, Java and Python, and any combination of these languages for CDK infrastructure, server-side implementation, or client-side interaction.

 ## How does it work?

 Given your API definition, this blueprint generates the following at build-time:

-- clients for interacting with your API in multiple languages
+- clients for interacting with your API in multiple languages,
-- server-side code for implementing your API in multiple languages
+- server-side code for implementing your API in multiple languages,
-- a type-safe CDK construct to deploy your API and configure automatic input validation
+- a type-safe CDK construct to deploy your API and configure automatic input validation,
-- React hooks for interacting with your API from a React website
+- React hooks for interacting with your API from a React website, and
-- documentation in multiple formats
+- documentation in multiple formats.

-You can apply (or stack on) this blueprint to an existing PDK Monorepo project for extending the API capabilities of a project.
+You can apply this blueprint to an existing PDK Monorepo project for extending the API capabilities of a project.

 ## Prerequisites